railken/lem/README.md

 # Laravel Manager

-Organize your models with a specific criteria: Model + Repository + Manager
+Organize your project with a defined structure to handle Models in laravel: manipulate, validate, authorize, serialize, etc...

 ## Requirements